Killing of Patrick Lyoya

 On April 4, 2022, Patrick Lyoya, a 26-year-old resident of Grand Rapids, Michigan, United States, was fatally shot by Officer Christopher Schurr of the Grand Rapids Police Department during a scuffle between the two.
 After Lyoya began to flee the scene, Schurr attempted to detain him, and unsuccessfully fired a taser at Lyoya.
 Lyoya attempted to disarm Officer Schurr of the weapon and was successful in disarming him.
 Officer Schurr then discharged one round from his firearm into the back of Lyoya’s head.

 As news of the shooting and videos of the incident were released, public protests occurred to denounce the officer's actions, to demand the reform of the GRPD, and for the recusal of the prosecutor handling the case due to alleged conflicts of interest.
 Per protocol, investigations of the shooting were performed by a non-involved entity, with the Michigan State Police assuming responsibility.
 On June 9, 2022, Schurr was charged with second-degree murder, alleging that the death was intentional and not justified as self-defense, facing up to life in prison with the possibility of parole if convicted.
 Schurr's trial began on April 28, 2025.
-On May 8, 2025, the presiding judge declared a mistrial after the jury was unable to reach a verdict following four days of deliberations.
-On May 22, 2025, Kent County prosecutor Chris Becker announced that he would not retry Schurr.
+On May 8, the presiding judge declared a mistrial after the jury was unable to reach a verdict following four days of deliberations.
+On May 22, Kent County prosecutor Chris Becker announced that he would not retry Schurr.

 Parties involved

 Patrick Lyoya

-Patrick Lyoya was a refugee from the Democratic Republic of the Congo, a nation experiencing unrest fueled by repeated foreign intervention since the overthrow and execution of Patrice Lumumba, which was organized by Belgium and the Central Intelligence Agency, that led to the Congo Crisis and subsequent conflicts.
+Patrick Lyoya, an ethnic Fuliru, was a refugee from the Bafuliiru Chiefdom of the Democratic Republic of the Congo, a nation experiencing unrest fueled by repeated foreign intervention since the overthrow and execution of Patrice Lumumba, which was organized by Belgium and the Central Intelligence Agency, that led to the Congo Crisis and subsequent conflicts.
 According to Lyoya's family, they fled eastern Congo after experiencing years of violence in the Kivu conflict.
 Lyoya's parents sold beer and clothing for money; his mother was once raped by rebels on her way home.
 The Lyoya family moved to Malawi in 2003 and Lyoya spent half of his life living in a bamboo house at a refugee camp.
 In 2014, the family received asylum in the United States, with Tanzanian scholar Godfrey Mwakikagile writing "Ironically, Lyoya and his family fled the region and sought refuge in the very same country that has played a major role in the disruption ... in eastern Congo".
 Lyoya often assisted fellow refugees who were establishing themselves in the Grand Rapids area.
 While in the United States Lyoya had a difficult time establishing himself; he did not yet speak the English language proficiently, he switched homes frequently, and he changed blue-collar jobs multiple times.
 He had also been arrested for drunk driving several times and was ordered to be assessed for substance use disorder, with Lyoya telling his friends that he was trying to improve his life.
 He had two children and had been living in Grand Rapids for about five years prior to the incident.